ScottStetkiewicz/AcademicNetworks/README.md

 | Professor 16 | Geosciences | GIS, Compositional |
 | Professor 17 | Geosciences | Compositional, Survey, Machine Learning, Qualitative |

 This app provides a graphical means of exploring the dataframe and the relationships between individuals and departments, highlighting the strength of existing connections and potentially revealing areas for future development.
+Nodes are colored based on the parent department for each faculty member, while edge colors represent the shared technologies.

 ## Use